-- 2.8.6 While the structure of the banks included within this process may have changed, the fundamentals of credit assessment have not.
-The Authority will continue to assess the newformed entities in the same way that it does others and those with sufficiently high ratings, (and any other metrics considered), will be considered for investment purposes. - 2.8.7 It is important to stress the ongoing regulatory changes made in the UK and the rest of Europe are designed to make the financial system stronger.
+- 2.8.3 All three credit rating agencies have reviewed banks around the world with similar results in many countries of most banks being placed on Negative Outlook, but with a small number of actual downgrades. - 2.8.4 While the Authority understands changes that have taken place to reduce ratings, it will specify a minimum sovereign rating of AA-.
+This is due to the fact that the underlying domestic and where appropriate, international, economic and wider political and social background will still have an influence on the ratings of a financial institution.
+It is important to stress the ongoing regulatory changes made in the UK and the rest of Europe are designed to make the financial system sounder.
 Banks are now expected to have sufficiently strong balance sheets to be able to withstand foreseeable adverse financial circumstances without government support.
-In many cases, the balance sheets of banks are much more robust than they were before the 2008 financial crisis when they had higher ratings than they have now. - 2.8.8 One of the recommendations of the Code is that local authorities should set limits for the amounts of investments that can be placed with institutions by country, sector and group.
-These limits are applied in the lead authority's Counterparty criteria set out in Appendix 5. - 2.8.9 Set out in Appendix 6 is the detailed criteria that will be used, subject to approval, in determining the level of investments that can be invested with each counterparty or institution.
+In many cases, the balance sheets of banks are now much more robust than they were before the 2008 financial crisis when they had higher ratings than now. - 2.8.5 In keeping with the agencies' new methodologies, the rating element of the Authority's credit assessment process now focuses solely on the Short and Long Term ratings of an institution. - 2.8.6 One of the recommendations of the Code is that local authorities should set limits for the amounts of investments that can be placed with institutions by country, sector and group.
+These limits are applied in the lead authority's Counterparty criteria set out in Appendix 5. - 2.8.7 Set out in Appendix 6 is the detailed criteria that will be used, subject to approval, in determining the level of investments that can be invested with each counterparty or institution.
 Where a counterparty is rated differently by any of the 3 rating agencies, the lowest rating will be used to determine the level of investment.
-If the lead authority's own banker, National Westminster Bank plc should fail to meet the minimum credit criteria to allow investments from the Authority then balances will be minimized as far as possible. - 2.8.10 The Strategic Finance Manager will monitor long-term investment rates and identify any investment opportunities if market conditions change.
-It is proposed that delegated authority continues for the Strategic Finance Manager to vary the Lending List Criteria and Lending List itself should circumstances dictate, on the basis that changes be reported to the Authority retrospectively, in accordance with normal treasury management reporting procedures.
+If the lead authority's own banker, National Westminster Bank plc should fail to meet the minimum credit criteria to allow investments from the Authority then balances will be minimized as far as possible. - 2.8.8 The Finance Director will monitor long-term investment rates and identify any investment opportunities if market conditions change.
+It is proposed that delegated authority continues for the Finance Director to vary the Lending List Criteria and Lending List itself should circumstances dictate, on the basis that changes be reported to the Authority retrospectively, in accordance with normal treasury management reporting procedures.